jinulee-v/jinulee-v.github.io/_publications/2025/2025-scaling-eval.md

 # abstract: >-
 #   First-order logic (FOL) can represent the logical entailment semantics of natural language (NL) sentences, but determining natural language entailment using FOL remains a challenge.
 To address this, we propose the Entailment-Preserving FOL representations (EPF) task and introduce reference-free evaluation metrics for EPF, the Entailment-Preserving Rate (EPR) family.
 In EPF, one should generate FOL representations from multi-premise natural language entailment data (e.g. EntailmentBank) so that the automatic prover's result preserves the entailment labels.
 Experiments show that existing methods for NL-to-FOL translation struggle in EPF.
 To this extent, we propose a training method specialized for the task, iterative learning-to-rank, which directly optimizes the model's EPR score through a novel scoring function and a learning-to-rank objective.
 Our method achieves a 1.8-2.7% improvement in EPR and a 17.4-20.6% increase in EPR@16 compared to diverse baselines in three datasets.
 Further analyses reveal that iterative learning-to-rank effectively suppresses the arbitrariness of FOL representation by reducing the diversity of predicate signatures, and maintains strong performance across diverse inference types and out-of-domain data.
-cover:          /assets/images/covers/2025-epfp.png
+cover:          /assets/images/covers/2025-scaling-eval.png
 authors:
+  - Seungone Kim
+  - Ian Wu*
-  - Jinu Lee
+  - Jinu Lee*
-  - Qi Liu
+  - Xiang Yue
-  - Runzhi Ma
+  - Seongyun Lee
-  - Vincent Han
+  - Mingyeong Moon
-  - Ziqi Wang
+  - Kiril Gashteovski
-  - Heng Ji
+  - Carolin Lawrence
   - Julia Hockenmaier
+  - Graham Neubig
+  - Sean Welleck
 links:
   Paper: https://arxiv.org/abs/2502.16757
 ---